gerardpastor/dumper/README.md

 dump($arrayOrObject, 2);
 ```

-Limit the number of stack frames in backtrace dumping
+Limiting the number of stack frames in backtrace dumping
 -----------------------------------------------------

 By default, Dumper dumps all stack frames in backtrace.
 You can limit this